johnttaylor/pim/xsrc/nqbp2/README.md

 when used, sets `BUILD_TIME_UTC` to the current build time (instead of `0`).
 The intent here is that formal builds would use the `--bldtime` switch, and developer build would not.

+### Window's Command Line Length Limitation
+__TL;DR__ NQBP Gen2 toolchains includes using compiler _response files_ to avoid the Windows
+Command Line length limitation.

+A Windows terminal (i.e. `cmd.exe`) command line length is limited to ~8K.
+This can be problematic with large projects or even small projects that have excessive compiler/linker arguments or numerous header paths (see [here] about my rant about header file pollution).
+The solution for this is use the compiler's _response file_ mechanism for passing arguments.

+The tricky bit comes when using a GCC cross compiler (e.g. ARM7 Cortex) on a Windows host.
+The Windows variant of these compiler properly handle the differences in the directory separator (`\` vs `/`) when the argument is passed on the command line.
+However, when compiler is parsing a _response file_ - it expects/only-handles the `/` as the directory separator.

+Using response files for Window Host builds is matter of how the toolchain file are constructed, i.e. not a limitation of NQBP classic.
+However, since the existing toolchains where being updated for Gen2 - these toolchains have been modified to use _response files_.

 ### Command Line Options
 NQBP Gen2 has fewer command line options, i.e. eliminated all of the _classic_